Neal-C/compiler-in-go/README.md

 # Work in progress (_book is 278 pages..._)

 ###  Learned and done :
-- Define OpCodes
+- Defined OpCodes
-- Define bytecode
+- Built bytecode
-- Made a Stack machine
+- Made a Stack machine with a symbol table
-- Made a Symbol table
 - Written a compiler
 - Written a Virtual Machine